emnify/matrix-synapse-auto-deploy/README.md

 - Ubuntu 18.04
 - Debian 9

 It should also run smoothly on any systemd flavoured OS.
-You're free to test and give me feedback (or PR to add support of your favorite system).
+You're free to test and give me feedback (or PR to add support for your favorite system).